digital-dream-labs/oskr-owners-manual/doc/unlock.md

 * Some random part of the internet has issues preventing the OTA from downloading completely.

-This doesn't matter for normal OTA installs because we can just try again.
-But when unlocking an interruption like this can be disastrous.
-To avoid the recommended procedure is to turn your Vector in to an AP and connect directly with your computer.
-Now there are only two devices that have potential for failure instead of dozens.
+This doesn't matter for normal OTA installs because the process is designed to be safe and we can always fall back to the recovery software.
+But when unlocking we are **REWRITING** the recovery software.
+An interruption like this can be disastrous.

-The process to do this is somewhat cumbersome so it's best to do one or more test runs until you're comfortable with the process and know what to expect. we will do a normal OTA update with the same files that are normally used to update your Vector.
-These do not interact with the dangerous parts and if there are problems you can try again.
+To minimize chances of network problems interfering with the update process the recommended procedure is serve your unlock image from your computer to Vector locally.
+This eliminates any possibility of Wide Area Network issues affecting the outcome.

+The process is not particularly complex if you follow the steps as written but it can be confusing the first time you do it, particularly if you don't have much experience with networking.
+Luckily you can practice by uploading a normal system upgrade manually.
+This is *safe* and can be repeated safely.

 ### Prepping the robot